devopstrainings/linux-basics-katakoda/linux-adminstration/step5.md

 `systemctl status nginx`{{execute}}

-Finally in case if we dont want to start the service along with OS then
+Finally in case if we don't want to start the service along with OS then

 `systemctl disable nginx`